Exam Prep Blog

 Before the Exam

-1. Practice daily – not weekly, daily.
+1. Practise daily — not weekly, daily.
 10 calculations per day for 4 weeks embeds the methods

-3. Memorise key values – drop factors, molecular weights, conversion factors
+3. Memorise key values — drop factors, molecular weights, conversion factors, Cockcroft-Gault formula

-4. Practice mental estimation – before calculating precisely, estimate roughly to catch major errors
+4. Practise mental estimation — before calculating precisely, estimate roughly to catch major errors

 During the Exam